Wednesday, December 5, 2018

 Again, the world paused.
 Had it been a global hallucination?
 Did it really happen?
 It quickly became obvious that no pictures, no physical evidence of the Switch existed.
 It was if the lessons learned in the past nine months were meant to be remembered via faith alone, without tangible proof.

 Without hard evidence, there were some who preferred not to remember.
-They introduced bills and trumpeted calls to reverse some of the changes that had transpired, changes that had almost eliminated the prejudices of race and gender that had plagued the world before the Switch.
-There were even some religious leaders that claimed the Switch Back should be interpreted as a return to the normal, an admittance that the experiment of the Switch was unsuccessful.
+They introduced bills and trumpeted calls to reverse some of the changes that had transpired, changes that had almost eliminated the prejudices of race and gender that had plagued the world before The Switch.
+There were even some religious leaders that claimed The Switch Back should be interpreted as a return to the normal, an admittance that the experiment of The Switch was unsuccessful.
+As if God tried something, but then reversed His decision and went back to the normal, natural way of things.

-Now, a mere 30 days since the Switch Back the debate continued.
-On one side, the forces of those who chose to ignore the lessons of the Switch.
+Now, a mere 30 days since The Switch Back the debate continues.
+On one side, the forces of those who choose to ignore the lessons of The Switch.
 Those who were more comfortable with their age old belief in the preeminence of the white male.
-On the other side were those that had internalized the changes that the Switch inspired.
-Those who believed that the Switch was meant to nudge humanity towards a true equality.
+On the other side are those that had internalized the changes that The Switch inspired.
+Those who believe that The Switch was meant to nudge humanity towards a true equality.

-Only time would tell which side would prevail.
-And whether the lessons of the Switch would be maintained or ignored by the reality of the Switch Back.
+Only time will tell which side will prevail.
+And whether the lessons of The Switch would be maintained or ignored by the those preferring the prejudices of The Switch Back.

 Tuesday, October 9, 2018